 $250,000 Whole Life Insurance, Life Pay

-I generally don’t recommend universal life insurance unless you buy a guaranteed universal life plan that guarantees the premium as long as that premium is paid for the entirety of the insurance lifetime.
-Another possibility is an index universal life plan, as long as it’s properly funded.
+I generally don’t recommend this type of plan unless you buy a guaranteed universal life plan that guarantees the premium as long as that premium is paid for the entirety of the insurance lifetime, or possibly an index universal life plan as long as it’s properly funded.

 Rates for $5,000 in Burial Insurance